StrideFar/unquirk/README.md

 hoping to help people with screen readers
 or users who dont want to hurt their eyes on leet speak

+WARNING potential homestuck spoilers below.
+New readers at your peril.
+Click Code V > Download Zip on top right

 [Docs sheet here](https://docs.google.com/spreadsheets/d/17Kc1QZ_B222C9vx-vtFUmAhUXr6jaRe1KyWP_QJaYKQ/edit?usp=sharing)
 Please reach out via discord (this may move to issues in github)